Schoolboy in high school class

 Though hearing others’ opinions about a prospective school is beneficial, you shouldn’t select a school based solely on its reputation, Instead, you want a school that fits as many of your needs and interests as possible.
 After all, the point is to spend the next four years of your life at the school you ultimately choose.
 When selecting your options, keep the following in mind:

-Even if you and your famiy are preparing for the private school admissions process, you should still consider the benefits of any magnet public schools in your district.
+Even if you and your family are preparing for the private school admissions process, you should still consider the benefits of any magnet public schools in your district.

 Public magnet schools can provide you with an excellent education, as can many private schools.
 You might want the diversity and larger size of public schools, or you may prefer the attention a teacher can provide in a classroom with fewer students at a private school.

-Public schools are often chained to state bureaucracy, which can sometimes hamper your education.
-Small private schools might not have the budget for activities many large public schools can afford.
+Public schools are often chained to state bureaucracy, which could sometimes hamper your education.
+Smaller private schools might not have the budget for activities many larger schools can afford.
 And, of course, public schools are taxpayer-funded and free to attend, while private school tuition can cost thousands.
 You and your family must decide what matters most when it comes to public vs. private schools and weigh the opportunities against the compromises.

 Religious Affiliation

-Religiously affiliated schools require activities such as chapel and religion courses that are not required at unaffiliated schools.
+Many private schools are religiously affiliated and require activities such as chapel and religion courses that are not required at unaffiliated schools.
 However, schools do not discriminate against religion and accept students of all faiths.

 Regardless of affiliation, most private schools require community service to graduate, so make sure to look into the number of hours they require.